-I’m going to post up a series of Blog Posts over the next week or so, which by and large will mainly be pictures rather than lots of words – the words can wait a few weeks and will become part of my next (and third) motorcycle travel book, which will be published by the end of the year.
+I’m going to post up a series of Blog Posts over the next week or so, which by and large will mainly be pictures rather than lots of words – the words can wait a few weeks and will become part of my next (and third) motorcycle travel book, which I hope to have done and published in 2018.

 My journey up tot Hull for the overnight crossing to Rotterdam was quite simply rubbish.
 I set off in rain, traveled in rain and arrived in rain – and it was torrential.
 So even before the trip has really started I had been totally soaked and other than dry feet and hands I was as wet as I had ever been on a bike.